Billy Graham Rule (aka Mike Pence Rule)

 Conclusions: With a grade of 11.5/23, I would not recommend the NET.
 One of the positives of its development was that it was open to input from everyone; however, it is clear that the editors followed a complementarian bias in their final decisions.
 I had intended, like Beth Moore, to comment on how helpful the notes are, but now that I actually work through them, I am finding them misleading, more often than not.
 If readers weren’t already aware of the broader conversations around these issues, they would not find out about them from these notes.

 I recommend the CEB (18.5/23) or the 2011 NIV (14.5/23).
 I sometimes use the NRSV, but it only rates a 10.5 on my scale.
+The new NRSVue, though, rates 14.5, and I was particularly happy with its translation of 1 Cor 11:10!
 The Passion “Translation” comes up from time to time.
 I appreciate what Dr. Nijay Gupta says here.

 Power and Gender